tripplet/remote-shutdown/README.md

 - shutdown: This will only shutdown the PC if there is no active UI session.
   A locked screen also counts as an active session.
   Only if no user is logged on this command will shutdown the PC.
+  This can be useful if the pc was started using wake on lan to retrieve files via smb.
+  In this case the shutdown command can savely be used as the pc will only shutdown if no user logged in.
 - admin_shutdown: This will always shutdown the pc regardless of any active UI session.

-The use is given a message from windows that the shutdown will be performed in 1 minute.
+The user is given a message from windows that the shutdown will be performed in 1 minute.
 This allows the user to cancel the shutdown with the normal windows command: `shutdown /a`.

 ### Detailed protocol example (python)

-The complete code can be found [here](clients/python).
+The complete python code can be found [here](clients/python).
-All commands must be terminated with the line break \n.
+All packet must be terminated with the line break \n and all text is ASCII encoded.
 The client has a window of 5 seconds to send a valid response.

 1. The client opens a TCP connection to the windows PC on port 10102.